Elyria Neighborhood Block Watch Mission Statement

 - Make all pertinent crime information and enforcement efforts available to neighborhood residents.

-Currently, there are six active and organized Block Watches throughout the City of Elyria:
+Currently, there are nine active and organized Block Watches throughout the City of Elyria:

 ** Citywide Block Watch Coordinator